PedroM25/AthleteDT/progress.md

 Was using libopencv-dev but that was version 4.5 Compiled from source and I am now using 4.9.0

+One of the main problems was getting OpenCV working in the first place but that is solved

 ## Saturday, 30th of March

 I don't want to train my own models so I searched for some pre-trained ones.